4 August 2026, 14:21

 Goszczyński J. Population dynamics of the red fox in central Poland

 Williams N.F.
 (2025) Causes and Implications of Fox Population Dynamics in Central England.
 Dissertation, Bournemouth University.
-Confirms compensatory reproductive effects following hunting: fox populations rapidly offset losses through increased reproduction rates.
+Confirms compensatory reproduction effects after hunting: fox populations quickly offset losses through increased reproduction rates.

 Jiguet F. et al. (2026) Ecological and economic assessments of native vertebrate pest control in France.
 Biological Conservation.
-Between 2015 and 2022, an average of 383’299 red foxes were killed per year in France.
-The study finds no statistical relationship between hunting effort and a reduction in officially reported damage.
-The control costs for all hunted species combined exceed damages by a factor of eight.
+Between 2015 and 2022, an average of 383’299 red foxes per year were killed in France.
+The study finds no statistical relationship between the culling effort and a reduction in officially reported damage.
+The control costs for all hunted species combined exceed the damage eightfold.

 Brief summaries of scientific literature on the red fox